lenML/lets-build-wsl2-kernels/README.md

 - Only distributes kernels through Windows Update
 - Makes it difficult to test different kernel versions

+I encountered issues while fine-tuning models using **Unsloth**, and I suspect they are related to the WSL2 kernel.
+To experiment with different WSL kernels, I created this repository.

+The specific Unsloth issue can be found here: https://github.com/unslothai/unsloth/issues/1744
+Problems I discovered include:

+- Some WSL kernel versions have serious memory management issues:
+  - Memory is requested but cannot be released, even when `pageReporting=true` is enabled.
+  - `memlock` limits vary—some WSL instances have a higher or even unlimited locked memory cap, but typically the limit is around 2GB.
+In my tests, it sometimes allows only 2GB, which is entirely dependent on the WSL kernel.
+    - `memlock` has a hard limit that seems unchangeable within WSL.
+    - `memlock` appears to overestimate current locked memory; repeated locking of the same memory can be counted multiple times.
+- Some WSL kernels are incompatible with Docker Desktop.

 This project:
 - Automates building official Microsoft kernel sources exactly as released
 - Provides access to historical kernel versions